ROBMYERS1856/University-of-Minnesota-/3. Weekly Homework/15. Week 15 Web Vulnerabilities and Hardening/ReadMe.md

 ## **Mitigation Strategies:**

-**NOTE:** BeEF is a tool that can explit several vulnerabilities, specifically API vulnerabilities
+**NOTE:** BeEF is a tool that can exploit several vulnerabilities, specifically API vulnerabilities

 A) Validate Parameters: